Ukrnafta

-Ukrnafta (ПАТ "Укрнафта") is a Ukrainian oil and natural gas extracting company, the largest producer of oil and gas in the country.
+Public JSC Ukrnafta (ПАТ "Укрнафта") is a Ukrainian oil and natural gas extracting company, the largest producer of oil and gas in the country.
 Ukrnafta is also an operator of a gas filling station network in Ukraine nationwide.

 In 2006, the company conducted some 91% of oil, 27% of natural-gas condensate and 17% of gas extraction in the country.
 As of 2020, the company produced around 1.5 million tonnes of oil, 1.13 billion m3 of natural gas and 117 thousands tonnes of LPG.

 Background

 The company was established in 1994 through privatization of the "Ukrnafta producing association" state enterprise that existed since 1945.
 Its initial predecessor was Ukrnaftcombinat.
 Ukrnafta is a Ukrainian portmanteau word that is a combination of the words for "Ukrainian" and "oil".

 Just over 50% plus one share of the company is owned by the state company Naftogaz Ukrainy, 42% of the company belongs to the Privat Group based in Dnipro.
 Together with Chornomornaftogaz and Ukragazproduction they are the only state companies involved in extraction and refining of gas and oil.

 After the appointment of Mark Rollins (ex BP and BG Gas) as CEO in 2015 the company is widely considered as having transformed itself into a leading model of corporate governance in the new economy of Ukraine.